Shengw3n/shengw3n.github.io/source/_posts/3-UBC-First-Year-EngCourses.md

 	- 5 written group assignments

 - Exams:
-	- Only 1 final worth 50%, consisting of 10 easy questions and 3-4 hard questions.
-The past exams were not that helpful given the amount of curriculum change this year.
+	- No midterms and 1 final worth 50%, consisting of 10 easy questions and 3-4 hard questions.
+The past exams were not very useful given the large amount of curriculum change this year.

  Study Recommendations:
 	- Same as MATH 100
- 	- Math 101 has a lot less overlap with highschool than math 100, do CLP 2 questions for extra practice
+ 	- Math 101 has a lot less overlap with high school than Math 100, do CLP 2 questions for extra practice

 ### Math 152
 *Difficulty: ⭐⭐⭐⭐*

 Math 152 teaches you linear systems, which is very important in understanding PHYS 170 and ultimately mechanics.
-The first half consists of vectors and matrices and were much easier than IB Math HL.
-The second half consist of eigenvalues and matrix algebra and are all difficult conceptually.
+The first half consisted of vectors and matrices and was much easier than IB Math HL.
+The second half consists of eigenvalues and matrix algebra which are all difficult conceptually.
 You also learn Matlab basics throughout the course.
 If you have not studied vectors and planes before I suggest you start learning a bit prior to the start of the course, especially if you are not good at imagining 3D planes.
 A lot of my friends had trouble understanding at first.

  - Resources:
 	- [Past Exams](https://secure.math.ubc.ca/Ugrad/pastExams/)